Helping women with ovarian cancer live better, longer lives

 Your support helps us bring it out of the shadows - to diagnose women quicker, support women through the disease and ultimately find a cure.

 Ovarian cancer isn’t a “one issue” problem.
 It requires a multi-dimensional approach.
-Our tools include public awareness campaigns, medical education, support groups, information and guides, advocacy and research.
+Our tools include public awareness campaigns, medical education, support groups, information guides, advocacy and research.
 Evidence based practice underlies everything we do.

 We don’t receive any government funding.
 Your support is key to improving the lives of hundreds of wahine diagnosed with ovarian cancer every year.